Mulhuddart: Education

 Primary schools in the area include St Patrick's National School (boys and girls, Roman Catholic, in the parish of Corduff), and Scoil An Cheathair Alainn (boys and girls, also Roman Catholic, located in Mulhuddart).

-Government and representation
+Administration and politics

 Mulhuddart is administered by Fingal County Council.
-For the purposes of elections to Dáil Éireann, it is part of the Dublin West constituency.
-It is also in the Dublin (European Parliament) constituency.
+For elections to Dáil Éireann, it is in the Dublin West constituency.
+It is in the European Parliament constituency of Dublin.

-In the 2014 local elections, the following candidates were elected to the eight Mulhaddart ward seats (party affiliation, percentage share of first preference vote): Paul Donnolly, Sinn Féin, 27%; Ruth Coppinger, Anti Austerity Alliance, 22%; David McGuinness, Fianna Fail, 12%; Kieran Dennison, Fine Gael, 7%; Mary McCamley, Labour, 5%; Lorna Nolan, Independent, 3%; Edmond Lukusa, Sinn Féin, 3%; Annette Hughes, Anti Austerity Alliance, 2%.

 Religion

 Mulhuddart is a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.